-Do you know how important is it to read books to the baby/toddler every single day?
+Do you know how important is it to read books to a baby/toddler every single day?

 I introduced books to my little man around his first birthday with a pang of guilt in my heart that I am a little late in doing so.
-Contrary to my view, people mocked at me and I was accused of treating my 12 months old like an older kid.
+Contrary to my view, people mocked at me for treating my 12 months old like an older kid.
 I was told that my idea of introducing books to him at this vulnerable age is crap as he is too small for it.
 According to these people, this is too early for him and he will get to know about the world of books when the right time will come.

 My point here is why people think that introducing books will create a stressful environment for my baby and will stop him from having all the freedom and fun that he deserves at this age?